cscov/store-no-8/README.md

 * Indexes on `id`, `order_id`, `item_id`

 * This table was added to create a many-to-many association between orders and items.

 ### Models
 #### users
+* Associations: A `user` has many `orders` and has many `items` through `orders`

+* Validations: The user's password must be at least 6 characters

 #### orders
 * Additions: `order_total` was added so that an order's total cost could be dynamically updated if the user was able to edit their order.